 Served after rest time, afternoon snack often features hummus, pita, crackers, fruit, raw veggies, cheese, among other items.

-The philosophy of our food program is to provide all PIC children with wholesome, nutritional snacks and lunch.
 We serve snacks and lunch "family-style," which encourages independence and nurtures social development.

 Food is placed in small bowls from which children can help themselves (with help as needed).
-Milk and water is offered with snack and lunch.
+Milk and water are offered with snack and lunch.
 When age-appropriate, children are able to pour water from a small pitcher into cups .

 Children are introduced to basic table manners and personal responsibility in preparing for and cleaning up after meals.
 These are important opportunities for learning as children and teachers sit together eating and conversing.